montana-knight/Calling-Induced-Variants-with-RNA-Seq-Data/step0/README.md

-# Step 0 -- Collecting raw read files and quality control filtering
+# Step 0 -- Collecting raw read data and quality control of the fastq files